Skip to content

 How do I fix error 0x80240031 on Windows 11?

 Start with SFC and DISM scans.
 If those don’t work, try a clean boot to rule out third-party software conflicts, or temporarily disable your graphics driver.
-In our testing on Windows 11 (23H2), the graphics driver fix was needed most often because NVIDIA and AMD drivers frequently conflict with major feature updates.
+On Windows 11 (23H2), the graphics driver fix is needed most often because NVIDIA and AMD drivers frequently conflict with major feature updates.
 Resetting Windows Update components is the nuclear option that works when nothing else does.

 Can antivirus cause error 0x80240031?